Hospital Services Home Page

 Recipients under the age of 21 who are diagnosed with SED are eligible for IRSC services if they meet one of the following criteria:

-Recipients enrolled in the following MHCP programs are eligible for hospital IRSC services:
+Recipients enrolled in MA or MinnesotaCare programs are eligible for hospital IRSC services.

 Recipients enrolled in the following programs are not eligible for MHCP hospital IRSC services:

 MHCP covers hospital IRSC performed through a hospital ED.
 This includes working with other providers to connect eligible recipients with existing MHCP covered services, community-based services and other resources available to them.

 The provider must perform an initial assessment of the recipient to evaluate: